CFPB Aims to Eliminate the so-called Payday Loan Debt Trap

 Supporters of the payday loan industry believe that financial accountability lies in the hands of borrowers and not lenders.
 Accountability works both ways, according to Breitbart News report, which previously reported, “The CFPB was as established as a virtually unaccountable and independent agency within the Federal Reserve Board when Congress passed the Dodd-Frank Act in 2010.”
 Critics of the agency include a wide coalition of Republicans, business leaders and recently elected President Trump, and these forces have called for dismantling or reforming the agency to limit its unchecked power.

 Payday Loans Online Often Adapt to Circumvent Burdensome Regulations

 Payday loans online could be difficult to regulate according to a report posted at Newyorker.com.
 Even the most carefully considered regulations don’t always work as intended as the state of Georgia’s experience clearly illustrates.
 Georgia banned the payday loan industry, capped interest rates and outlawed payday loans online.
 The state also implemented fines for violations.
 However, these extreme measures failed to eliminate the industry.
 Payday lenders got around the regulations by offering auto title loans and installment loans in lieu of payday loans online.
+People in need could still find cash advance places near you.
 Unlike relatively painless payday loans, installment loans often require collateral such as household items and treasured mementos.